Bayurzx/meter/README.md

 ## Deploy smart-contract Steps

-After forking the repo, remember to run the following line on powershell to deploy to aurora and link the smart contract to the frontend.
+After forking the repo, remember to run the following line on powershell to deploy to the Meter network and link the smart contract to the frontend.

-- npx hardhat run scripts/deploy.js --network testnet_aurora
+- npx hardhat run scripts/deploy.js --network meter_testnet
 - copy-item -path ".\artifact\*" -destination ".\src\artifact\" -recurse -Force

 # Check out the app: [AdeAI NFT Marketplace](https://adeai.netlify.app/)